ashishalexander/survey-form-backend/README.md

    npm run dev
    ```

-5. The application will be available at `http://localhost:5173`
+5. The API will be available at `http://localhost:5000/api`

 ## Build for Production